-Ethics-Year 3 is the third of 4 modules on responsible conduct of research.
-The course will discuss writing and review of scientific manuscripts, how grant applications are reviewed including conflicts of interest in the peer-review, and financial conflicts of interest.
-Collaborative research arrangements, particularly with industry, will be considered along with intellectual property relative to publication and thesis submission.
+Credits: 0.5 Term: 2 (not offered in AY17) Counts for 30 hr. requirement: N Director: Dr. Alison Bertuch arrangements, particularly with industry, will be considered along with intellectual property relative to publication and thesis submission.
 There will be a small group discussion covering case studies associated with these topics.
 A discussion will also be held for third-year students and their mentors on matching goals and expectations of the mentor and student, evaluating progress towards degree and alternative approaches for risky projects.